ydvNishtha/FullStack-Website/README.md

 # Fullstack-Website
-This website is completely in React Js , Node Js and Mongo Db.
+This website is basics E-Commerce website. which is made in React Js , Node Js and Mongo Db.

 ## About-Website